cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-grant.md

     ```

 You can also use this command to grant users permissions to create and use `s3` and `pxf` external tables.
-However, external tables of type `http`, `https`, `gpfdist`, and `gpfdists`, are implemented internally in Greenplum Database instead of as custom protocols.
+However, external tables of type `http`, `https`, `gpfdist`, and `gpfdists`, are implemented internally in Cloudberry Database instead of as custom protocols.
 For these types, use the `CREATE ROLE` or `ALTER ROLE` command to set the `CREATEEXTTABLE` or `NOCREATEEXTTABLE` attribute for each user.
 See [CREATE ROLE](/docs/sql-statements/sql-statement-create-role.md) for syntax and examples.

 ## Parameters